Let’s take it one step at a time.

 This step is highly underrated but cannot be neglected!

 From time to time you’ll need to update your SOPs.
 The frequency varies based on the task, but typically every 3 to 6 months will keep your processes current.

-Create a system for tracking the dates of your SOPs (like with a Master SOP List) so that you don’t lose sight of this important step.
+Create a system for tracking the dates of your SOPs (like with a Master SOP spreadsheet) so that you don’t lose sight of this important step.